 Final Thoughts About Camping in a National Park

-Camping in a national park is one of the best camping experiences you’ll ever have.
+Camping in a national park is one of the best things you can do in a national park.
 If you are new to camping and feel a little overwhelmed about heading into a national park to camp, then try a local or state park first or even your own backyard.

 That’s the easiest way to practice setting up a tent and get more comfortable so you don’t feel like a newbie.
-Wherever you decide to camp, don’t forget the s’mores.
+Wherever you camp, make sure to always follow Leave No Trace principles for the outdoors and leave your campsite, and the park, better and cleaner than when you got there.
+Don’t forget the s’mores.

 See you on the road!